Top 10 Songs From The Meters

 # 5 – Chicken Strut

 This song is the opener and somewhat partial title track of The Meters third album Struttin released in 1970.
 It is the first Meters album to feature vocals which are performed by Art Neville.
 It was recorded at a studio owned by Cosimo Matassa who was a renowned producer at the time.
-This was released as the album’s first single where it got to number eleven on the US r&B charts.
+This was released as the album’s first single which peaked at number eleven on the US R&B charts.

 # 4 – Rigor Mortis